SKCraft/LauncherBootstrap/README.md

 In the `target/` folder should be the resulting files.

+If you want to generate .exe (for Windows) and .app files (for Mac OS X), compile using the following command:

+	mvn -Pplatform-specific clean package

+**WARNING:** If the path that you have the bootstrap project in has space characters, this may fail.

 ## License

 The launcher is licensed under the GNU General Public License, version 3.